Avantor, Inc. (AVTR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Avantor, Inc. ("Avantor" or the "Company") (NYSE: AVTR).
+LOS ANGELES, Nov.
+18, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Avantor, Inc. ("Avantor" or the "Company") (NYSE: AVTR) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN AVANTOR, INC. (AVTR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE DECEMBER 29, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN AVANTOR, INC. (AVTR), CLICK HERE BEFORE DECEMBER 29, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?